Alyssa Bourgeois

-Alyssa Bourgeois (born May 15, 2002) is an American professional soccer player who plays as a full-back for Lexington SC of the USL Super League.
-She played college soccer for the Boston University Terriers and the Santa Clara Broncos before being drafted with the 41st overall pick of the 2024 NWSL Draft by the Houston Dash.
+Alyssa Bourgeois (born May 15, 2002) is an American professional soccer player who plays as a right back for USL Super League club Lexington SC.
+She played college soccer for the Boston University Terriers and the Santa Clara Broncos and was selected by the Houston Dash in the fourth round of the 2024 NWSL Draft.
+She has previously played for Spokane Zephyr FC.

 Early life

 Bourgeois grew up in Maynard, Massachusetts, where she played club soccer for NEFC Development Academy.
 Joining the Maynard High School team in 8th grade, Bourgeois played as a midfielder and was a prolific offensive threat.
-As a freshman, Bourgeois was crowned team and all-league MVP and received recognition at the state and regional levels.
+As a freshman, Bourgeois was crowned team and all-league MVP.
+She also received recognition at the state and regional levels.

 College career

-Boston University Terriers

 Bourgeois started her collegiate career with the Boston University Terriers.
 She made her first start with the Terriers on March 13, 2021, playing a full 90 minutes in a victory over Colgate.
-The next match, Bourgeois helped Boston secure a shutout victory over Holy Cross and was named the Patriot League Rookie of the Week for her efforts.
-She ended up making a total of 5 appearances in one season with the Terriers.
+The following match, Bourgeois helped Boston secure a shutout victory over Holy Cross and was named the Patriot League Rookie of the Week for her efforts.
+She ended up totaling 5 appearances in one season with the Terriers.

-Santa Clara Broncos

 After finishing up her year in Boston, Bourgeois transferred to Santa Clara University and played on the Broncos women's soccer team from 2021 to 2023.
 She helped the team reach NCAA Tournament in all three seasons, including in 2021, where the Broncos reached the semifinals before being eliminated by BYU on penalties.
-As a senior, Bourgeois scored her first collegiate goal in the first round of the tournament, contributing to a 3–0 victory over Arizona State.
-She was later named an honorable mention on the 2023 All-WCC and WCC All-Academic teams at the end of the season.
+As a senior, Bourgeois scored her first college goal in the first round of the tournament, contributing to a 3–0 victory over Arizona State.
+She was later named an honorable mention on the 2023 All-WCC team.
 Bourgeois departed the program having played in 51 matches, including all 21 fixtures in her junior and senior seasons.
 She also recorded 6 career assists.